DanielCardonaRojas/verify/README.md

 }
 ```

-Additional checks can be performed on the object and its fields using `check` and `checkField`
+Additional checks can be performed on the object and its fields by chaining a series of `check`
+and `checkField` methods.

 ```dart
 final userValidator = Verify.empty<User>()